 We are offering a hybrid of our traditional program during COVID-19, view upcoming sessions below.

 CenteringPregnancy® Healthcare alters routine prenatal care by bringing women out of exam rooms and into groups for their care.
 The UCSF Women’s Health Obstetric Services offer an alternative program in receiving your prenatal care.
-In CenteringPregnancy® Healthcare, you will come to clinic once a month with 8-12 other women at similar stages in their pregnancy and receive all of your prenatal services and an evaluation of your baby.
+In CenteringPregnancy® Healthcare, you will meet once a month with 8-10 other women at similar stages in their pregnancy and receive all of your prenatal services and an evaluation of your baby.
 The CenteringPregnancy® group meets 10 times during the pregnancy and once after delivery.
 Partners or support persons are encouraged to participate in these sessions.

 Upcoming Centering hybrid sessions during COVID-19